 Consult a California car accident lawyer

 Uber is a convenient service when needed, but it adds a layer of complexity when it comes to sorting out liability.
-If you have been injured in an Uber accident, speak with an LA car accident lawyer to find out whether the ride-sharing company may be liable; experienced attorneys at the Salamati Law Firm are ready to speak with you.
+If you have been injured in an Uber accident, speak with an Los Angeles car accident lawyer to find out whether the ride-sharing company may be liable; experienced attorneys at the Salamati Law Firm are ready to speak with you.
 The initial case review is free and we never charge a fee unless we win you money.

 Additional “Uber Accident Liability” Resources: